-- The student must request in writing and receive permission from the principal that high-school credit be given for a college course.
-The course(s) may be taken during the summer, during evenings, or online. - Credit for successfully completed college course(s) shall be earned in one-half unit increments.
-A one semester, three-hour college course will be equal to a one-semester high schoolcourse. - No cost is associated with taking the college course, unless the student is taking the course as an elective and not for original credit.
-The grade must be a minimum of "C" to qualify for high school credit. - College course credit may not substitute for courses required for Foundation or Distinguished Achievement Graduation Plans through 2017
+• The student must request in writing and receive permission from the principal that high-school credit be given for a college course.
+The course(s) may be taken during the summer, during evenings, or online.

+• Credit for successfully completed college course(s) shall be earned in one-half unit incre ments.
+A one semester, three-hour college course will be equal to a one-semester high school course.

+• No cost is associated with taking the college course, unless the student is taking the course as an elective and not for original credit.
+The grade must be a minimum of "C" to qualify for high school credit.

+Beginning with the 2020 - 2021 school year, a numeric grade will be awarded by DCCCD for students enrolled in a course that is utilized for state high school credit.
+This numeric grade will be received by and applied to the DHS Alpha/Numerical System Grading System as described above in the Section: Class Rank.

+DHS Grading System:

+Alpha Numeric Scale

+A 90 - 100

+В 80 - 89

+С 70 - 79

+F Below 70

+DCCCD Grading System:

+Deceb Grading 5 y Stelli.

+DCCCD DuncanvillISD Equivalent

+College Grad Numerical Grade

+A 90 - 100

+В 80 - 89

+С 70 - 79

+D 60 - 69

+F 59 and below